Valley Music Harmony Plan

 The Valley Music Harmony Plan contains five actions, which deliver the Plan’s policy aims:

 - To manage the impacts of music noise upon residents and businesses without compromising the viability of the music based entertainment industry in the Valley or the vibrancy of the Valley.

 - Promote and enhance the Valley as a valuable incubator for original live music of all types and styles.

 One of the first steps taken by Council in implementing the Valley Music Harmony Plan has been the creation of the Valley Special Entertainment Precinct, which places the onus on new development to incorporate a high standard of noise insulation and enables uniform noise emission levels for music venues.

 The Plan also identifies the need for a communication strategy to make potential residents aware of the Valley’s entertainment values, before they move to the Valley.
-This has resulted in the creation of the Valley Sound Machine, which enables potential residents to hear what it may sound like living in the Valley.

 The Valley Music Harmony Plan acknowledges that residents in the Valley will experience higher noise levels than in other areas of the city.
 At the same time, it also makes it clear that amplified music venues have an obligation to manage their noise.